HARMONICA, BANJO, GUITAR, UKULELE, DOBRO,

-I began playing Guitar and Harmonica in the highly eclectic San Francisco music scene of the '60's playing Blues, Folk, and Country Music.
+I began playing Harmonica and Guitar in the highly eclectic San Francisco music scene of the '60's playing Blues, Folk, Jug Band and Country Music.

 In '71, I was in the house band at the West 40 Club in Sacramento playing Country Music 5 nights a week.

 In the mid '70's, I was in the House Band at Eli's Mile Hi Club in Oakland playing Harp and Slide Guitar with such Blues Artists as Luther Tucker, Mississippi Johnny Waters, Sonny Rhodes, Charles Brown, Sugar Pie DeSanto, "Cool Papa" Sadler and twice with the legendary Jimmy Reed

 In 1977 I toured with Texas Blues Guitar Master, Albert Collins.

 From 1978-80, I played Guitar with Big Walter "Shakey" Horton, the greatest living Blues Harmonica Player of that era, who also mentored my own Harmonica playing.
 We were frequently joined onstage by Walter's protege', Charlie Musselwhite.